Brother’s Keeper

 Your kids are following you.
 It’s your choice where you lead them. -John Finch @johnpfinch #TheFatherEffect http://www.thefathereffect.com

-Yes, we will each be held accountable for our actions, response to the Gospel, and our obedience to God.
-But we are still responsible for the influence we have on others.
+We will each be held accountable for our actions, response to the Gospel, and our obedience to God.
+We’re also responsible for the influence we have on others.
 Let it be for good.

 Now we who are strong ought to bear the weaknesses of those without strength and not just please himself.
 Romans 15:1 NASB

-“God, I fall so short!
-Change me.
-Jesus, help me to live in Your Light; to be the light.
+“Lord, I fall so short!
+Change me, Jesus.
+Help me to live in Your Light; to be the light.
 Amen.”

 Lifesong, Casting Crowns: